Loopring/protocols/packages/loopring_v3/DESIGN.md

 function FEE_BLOCK_FINE_START_TIME() internal pure returns (uint32) { return 5 minutes; }
 function FEE_BLOCK_FINE_MAX_DURATION() internal pure returns (uint32) { return 30 minutes; }
 ```

+## Withdrawal mode

+The operator may stop submitting new blocks and proving already committed blocks at any time.
+If that happens we need to ensure users can still withdraw their funds.

+An exchange can go in withdrawal mode when any of the conditions below are true:
+- An on-chain request (either deposit or withdrawal) is open for longer than `MAX_AGE_REQUEST_UNTIL_WITHDRAW_MODE`
+- A block remains unfinalized for longer than `MAX_AGE_UNFINALIZED_BLOCK_UNTIL_WITHDRAW_MODE`

+Once in withdrawal mode almost all functionality of the exchange is stopped.
+The operator cannot commit any blocks anymore.
+Users can withdraw their funds using the state of the last finalized block:
+- Balances still stored in the Merkle tree can be withdrawn with a Merkle proof by calling `withdrawFromMerkleTree` or `withdrawFromMerkleTreeFor`.
+- Deposits not yet included in a finalized block can be withdrawn using `withdrawFromDepositRequest`
+- Approved withdrawals can manually be withdrawn (even when not in withdrawal mode) using `withdrawFromApprovedWithdrawal`

+## Wallets

+Wallets are where users create orders.
+The wallet can insert its account to receive a part of the fees paid by the order owner.

+Wallets need to create a fee-recipient account to receive the wallet fees of the order.
+This account can be included in the order.

+## Ring-Matchers

+Ring-Matchers collect as many orders as possible sent to him by wallets (or created by himself).
+In this large pool of orders he finds 2 (or more, depending on the protocol version) orders that can be matched with each other (so the orders are filled as expected by the users, this is enforced by the protocol).
+We call this a ring.

+Ring-Matchers need to create a normal account so they can pay the operator (and receive the burn rate free margin).
+They also need to create a fee-recipient account
+to receive the matching fee from orders (because the burn rate needs to be applied on these funds when withdrawing).

+The fee paid by the ring-matcher to the operator is completely independent of the fee paid by the orders.
+Just like in protocol 2 the ring-matchers pays a fee in ETH to the Ethereum miners, the ring-matcher now pays a fee to the operator. **Any token can be used to pay the fee.**

+## Brokers

+A broker is someone that can manage orders for an account it does not own.

+The account system is used for this.
+Users can create a special account for a broker and deposit funds the broker is able to use.
+This is done by setting `account.publicKey` to the public key of the broker instead of the order owner.
+To stop the broker from being able to fill orders the balance can be withdrawn or the public key stored in the account can be changed.

+## Timestamp in Circuits

+A block and its proof is always made for a fixed input.
+The operator cannot accurately know on what timestamp the block will be processed on the Ethereum blockchain, but he needs a fixed timestamp to create a block and its proof (the chosen timestamp impacts which orders are valid and invalid).

+We do however know the approximate time the block will be committed on the Ethereum blockchain.
+When committing the block the operator also includes the timestamp he used in the block (as a part of the public data).
+This timestamp is checked against the timestamp on-chain and if the difference is less than `TIMESTAMP_HALF_WINDOW_SIZE_IN_SECONDS` the block can be committed.

 ## On-chain data